TEAMMATES/teammates/devdocs/troubleshooting-guide.md

 ### How automated browser tests work

-  Our automated Browser tests compare generated Web pages with expected pages (these are in the \src\test\resources\pages folder).
+  Our automated Browser tests compare generated Web pages with expected pages (these are in the /src/test/resources/pages folder).
 Such a test case fails when the expected page does not match the actual page.
 To see the diff between actual and expected, double click the error message in the TestNG tab.

 Here is an example (use the zoom feature of the Browser to see details of the screenshot).